balusena/kubernetes-for-devops/README.md

 18. **To get the list of pods**
 19. **Now, to delete the CronJob we created: when we delete the CronJob, the associated jobs will also be deleted**

+## Liking the Project?

+# ⭐❤️

+If you find this project helpful, please consider giving it a ⭐!
+It helps others discover the project and keeps me motivated to improve it.

+Thank you for your support!

+---
+Made with ❤️ and passion to contribute to the DevOps community by [Bala Senapathi](https://github.com/balusena)